pundarikaksha7/Adobe-Resume-Builder/README.md

 This would start a native server at ```localhost:3000/resume``` , go to the server and follow the on screen commands to generate your own resume!.

+Important: The server should be up and running for this to work.
+If you wish to use a different port, change it inside ```apiindex.js``` .

 Both methods would create the pdf inside `output` folder.

 ## Testing

 Testing of the API is done using ```apiindex.test.js``` using ```Jest``` testing framework.
 It tests the API against all three templates, different datasets and invalid template ID.

+Important: Make sure that your client id and secret keys have been mentioned in the console before running the tests.

 ## Files Structure